husonlab/splitstree6/doc/user-manual.md

 Consensus networks are based on the idea of using split networks to represent more splits than can appear in a single tree [@Bandelt1995; @Hollandetal2004].
-They can be constructed using the menu command Network>Consensus network, or by adding an algorithm to a trees block in the workflow.
+They can be constructed using the menu command Network$>$Consensus network, or by adding an algorithm to a trees block in the workflow.
 Note that, with the menu command, if there is more than one trees block then SplitsTree will ask the user to select one.